 Do photochromic lenses improve night driving?

 Photochromic lenses aren’t very helpful for night driving.
 Light adaptive lenses primarily protect against sunlight and UV rays and filter blue light.
 They don’t activate indoors under artificial lighting or at night in the presence of headlights and streetlights.

 Night blindness is characterized primarily by a halo-like glow around artificial light sources.
 Usually, this is caused by the onset of presbyopia (age-related farsightedness), which makes the eye lenses inflexible and distorts the ability to focus on near objects.

 The best way to correct night blindness and improve night driving, then, is to find out if presbyopia is a contributing factor, and if it is, correct it with progressive lenses or another means suggested by your eye doctor.

-Add photochromic to your progressive lenses to be able to see clearly at all distances and to be protected from the bright sunshine, the dangers of UV rays and harmful blue light when you're on your phone and computer.
+Add photochromic to your progressive lenses to see clearly at all distances and protect yourself from the bright sunshine and the dangers of UV rays with the added benefit of filtering blue light when you're on your phone and computer.

 HAVING TROUBLE DRIVING AT NIGHT?
 Find an eye doctor near you and schedule an appointment.